Turkesterone: Benefits, Side Effects & Results

 Turkesterone is one of many ecdysteroids, which are natural steroid hormones found in plants and insects.

 Turkesterone is technically the plant equivalent of testosterone.
-They both share a very similar molecular structure too, although they work very differently.
+They both share a very similar molecular structure, although they work very differently.

 Testosterone increases anabolism by increasing serum testosterone concentrations in the bloodstream.

-However, turkesterone increases anabolism via estrogen receptor-beta (ERβ) activation.
-It also increases protein synthesis, whilst inhibiting myostatin and cortisol in the body (1).
+However, turkesterone increases anabolism via estrogen receptor beta (ERβ) activation.
+It also increases protein synthesis while inhibiting myostatin and cortisol in the body (1).

 Turkesterone Studies

-A further study in 2000, conducted by Syrov, V. N., compared the anabolic effects of various phytoecdysteroids and steranabols in male rodents (including ecdysterone, turkesterone and nerobol).
-Nerobol is another name for methandrostenolone, otherwise known as dianabol.
+Dr. Syrov, V. N., conducted a further study in 2000 that compared the anabolic effects of various phytoecdysteroids and steranabols in male rodents, including ecdysterone, turkesterone, and Nerobol.
+Nerobol is another name for methandrostenolone, otherwise known as Dianabol.

-The only group where dianabol outperformed turkesterone was castrated rats, which makes sense considering turkesterone is an estrogen receptor beta agonist.
-Thus, the castrated group was deficient in estrogen and therefore had less potential for growth compared to dianabol which increases testosterone and estrogen levels.
+Castrated rats were the only group where Dianabol outperformed turkesterone, which makes sense given that turkesterone is an estrogen receptor beta agonist.
+Thus, the castrated group was deficient in estrogen and therefore had less potential for growth compared to Dianabol, which increases testosterone and estrogen levels.

-The results from this study are remarkable when you consider a notable portion of weight gain from dianabol will also be water retention, due to aromatization.
-In contrast, turkesterone will promote lean muscle gains, via the inhibition of estrogen.
+The results from this study are remarkable when you consider that a notable portion of weight gain from dianabol will also be water retention due to aromatization.
+In contrast, turkesterone will promote lean muscle gains via the inhibition of estrogen.
 This study also indicates that turkesterone may be notably more anabolic than ecdysterone.

-However, it is important to note that this study only used rodent models, therefore these impressive results are not guaranteed to correlate in humans.
+However, it’s crucial to remember that this study only used rodent models, so there’s no guarantee that these impressive results will translate to humans.
+This is what we have observed thus far.

 First Human Ecdysterone Study Disappoints